Band spectrum singularities for Schr\"odinger operators: Introduction

 The mathematical analysis of band spectrum singularities started with the seminal work of Fefferman--Weinstein \cite{feffer12}, who proved genericity of Dirac points in honeycomb lattices.
 This has sparked various mathematical investigations of spectral degeneracies in other two-dimensional lattices \cite{finite, lieb, photonic, cassier, chaban}; the only three-dimensional work so far is \cite{guo}.
 These works share a common strategy, split in two parts: \begin{itemize} \item[(a)] proving results for small potentials via perturbation theory and symmetry arguments; \item[(b)] extending them to generic potentials using an analyticity argument due to \cite{feffer12}. \end{itemize}

 To prove (b), the above works have referred to \cite{feffer12} for details.
 This motivates the development of a general formalism under which one can apply the Fefferman--Weinstein theory.
 In particular, \cite{guo} proved that the band spectrum of Schr\"odinger operator with \textit{small} potentials, periodic with respect to the body-centered cubic lattice and invariant under the octahedral group, presents a three-fold Weyl point -- see Definition \ref{def:1} and Figure \ref{fig:1}.
-In \cite[\S 5.2]{guo}, they \textit{conjectured} that this extends to \textit{large} potentials; we prove this conjecture in the present work.
-In addition, we provide generic results on the band spectrum singularities of Schr\"odinger operators invariant under the simple, face-centered and body-centered cubic lattices.
+In \cite[\S 5.2]{guo}, they \textit{conjectured} that this extends to \textit{large} potentials; we prove this statement here using the theory of holomorphic families of operators of type (A) \cite{kato, rellich}.
+In addition, we provide applications of our approach to the generic band spectrum singularities of 3D Schr\"odinger operators invariant under the simple, face-centered and body-centered cubic lattices.